jspreadsheet/plugins/contextmenu_shortcut/README.md

-## JExcel Plugin : Contextmenu shortcut
+## JSpreadsheet Plugin : Contextmenu shortcut

-ContextMenu Shortcut is a plugin to improve the contextMenu of JExcel Pro.
+ContextMenu Shortcut is a plugin to improve the contextMenu of JSpreadsheet Pro.
 It allows you to change the base of shortcuts depending on whether you are on a Mac or a Windows.
 It also allows you to add icons for each menu item.

 ![preview](https://user-images.githubusercontent.com/52194475/91465865-a0dc1780-e88e-11ea-8a41-1ed1f5275c95.png)